The Trust currently has four Trustees who are drawn from different backgrounds, each of them having had an association with David Summers.

 Dave is a retired academic with research interests in Applied Mathematics.
 He was a friend and colleague of David Summers for over 20 years.
 Although their research areas were different, there was a collaboration in the last few years before David’s death with Dave providing mathematical support for David’s ideas on turbulence.

 Maggie spent much of her career working as a senior manager in Edinburgh City Libraries and Information Services.
 Her responsibilities included co-ordinating library services to children and young people and managing Central Library and its services.
 She shares Dr Summers’ interest in promoting literature in Scotland and has been a longstanding member of the Pushkin Prizes in Scotland Executive Committee.
 Since retiring, Maggie has pursued her interests in education and literacy.
-She is Chair of the Board of the Craigmillar Literacy Trust, has trained as an adult literacy volunteer tutor and volunteers in a local primary school.
+She was Chair of Craigmillar Literacy Trust from 2010 to 2016, has trained as an adult literacy volunteer tutor and volunteers in a local primary school.

 David was the Senior Partner of Lindsays Solicitors in Edinburgh for a number of years.
 An experienced charity lawyer David provided advice to a wide range of Scottish-based charities on such matters as governance, management and legal issues.
 Now retired, David continues to serve as a trustee on a number of Scottish charitable trusts and is the main point of contact as administrator of the Dr David Summers Charitable Trust.